 While some of them may have just been born with the right genetics, mindset, and circumstances to happy, there are a few people who have learned the secret to lasting happiness by enduring hard times and learning to find the silver lining in everything–not just their own lives.

-I was poor, so spending money on things to make myself happy was out of the question.
-I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their positivity would rub off on me.
+I was born poor, so spending money on things to make myself happy was out of the question.
+I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their happiness would rub off on me.

-I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk or of endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.
+I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk with people or endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.

-It was while I was in college that I figured out many things about being a happier person.
-In one of the most unlikely places, I learned about increasing my overall happiness, eliminating negative thoughts, and finding positivity during the hard times.
+It was while I was in college that I figured out many things about being a happy person.
+In one of the most unlikely places, I learned about increasing my own happiness and becoming a happy person, despite any setbacks, difficulties, or hardships that I faced.

 The physics of how to be happy again

-The greatest gift of my physics degree is not that it made me employable in every field that doesn’t require professional credentials.
+The greatest gift of my physics degree is not that the training made me employable in every field that doesn’t require professional credentials.

 Physics helped me understand happiness—not because studying the subject makes me happy (it does, but it has moments that break your self-esteem and make you feel like an idiot), but because it provides interesting analogies for the “secret” to happiness.

-There really are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable perspective for maximizing what’s important in this life.
+There really are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable path and perspective for being happy.

 Here are a few of my favorite analogies from Physics and Calculus that will increase your life satisfaction and fill you with positive thoughts, no matter how bad of a day you’re having.